-To support the planning and delivery of music staff have access to: a whole class set of musical instruments; a class set of bamboo tamboo; wider opportunities instruments; recorders and manuscript books; Out of the Ark (stored on the school staff shared drive)
+To support the planning and delivery of music staff have access to a whole class set of musical instruments; a class set of bamboo tamboo; wider opportunities instruments and a class set of glockenspiels.
+Out of the Ark resources are also available. (stored on the school staff shared drive)

-Other resources e.g. BBC School's Radio, BBC Bitesize, BBC Bring the Noise and BBC 10 Pieces are made known to staff in order to help facilitate planning.
+Other resources e.g. BBC School's Radio, BBC Bitesize, BBC Bring the Noise and BBC 10 Pieces are made known to staff to help facilitate planning.